 Preheat oven to 425°

-Fill bottom of ramekins or pie plate with pie crust dough.
+Roll out pie dough (if needed).
+Fill bottom and sides (up to the edge) of ramekins or pie plate with pie dough.

 Spoon veggie/sauce mixture into pie crust until just below top edge.